ndrslmpk/bachelor-thesis/README.md

 ### React

 Metamask
 serves as the connector between Frontend and Backend.
-It is the interface between our components.
+It is a Remote Client that includes a Wallet to enable account management of the accounts provided by the local test network (Truffle/Ganache).

 web3
 is a library serving to facilitate interactions with Smart Contracts